ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Clarified that the client may ask for a new access token after the old one becomes invalid.

 * Enforced uniqueness pre-requirements on the client's group membership before requesting an access token.

+* Added checks on uniqueness of clients' group membership at the RS.

+* Clarified the process of access right verification.

 * Added fine-grained recommendations on storing multiple access tokens bound to the same PoP key.